spifory/stuff-counter/README.md

 TEST_GUILD=... # used for posting commands to a guild.
 Usually for testing
 ```

-Then you can run `docker-compose up` or `poetry run task start` to start the bot.
+Then you can run `poetry run task start` to start the bot.

 ## Support